-There's also a “sourcing fee” of up to 3.5%.
+There's also a “sourcing fee” of 3.5% + VAT.
 You don't pay this in cash terms: it's bundled up into the purchase price of the property, along with other costs like Stamp Duty.
 Nevertheless, it's a real cost because it inflates the cost of the property above its market value.
 (It's entirely possible, though, that Property Partner manage to negotiate a discount that matches or exceeds this fee because of their buying power.)

 Investing through Property Partner exposes you to all the normal risks that are a part of property investment: tenants not paying, maintenance costing more than expected, a market crash, and so on.